 Are there training rides to get in shape for the Primavera?

-Join FFBC to take advantage of these training series!
-All three series start in mid-January with shorter and flatter rides that gradually build up to a full or metric centuries in April.
-Check the FFBC.org/rides site for details and schedules.
+Yes!
+Join FFBC to take advantage of these training ride series!
+The series start in mid-January with shorter and flatter rides that gradually build up to a full or metric centuries in April.
+Check the FFBC Rides site for details and schedules.